 A rejected grant proposal is a real bummer, but it happens.
 Competition is steep and even great proposals can be rejected.
 You did all that work: the planning, the budget, the research, and your entire board is onboard for the new project.
 So what do you do?

-Well, you have two options, and you can do both.
+Well, you have two options, and you can do both:

-It is quick and easy to put up a campaign – takes about 5 minutes, and you have a fundraiser page.
+There are thousands of free crowdfunding websites available.
+Furthermore, it is quick and easy to put up a campaign – takes about 5 minutes, and you have a fundraiser page.
 You already have the passion, program, and budget – so it will be easy for you to explain the need for funds.

 Personalize your page by adding a video or pictures regarding your project or nonprofit, and don’t forget to add all your social media pages, so that all your friends, family, and potential funders can see all the excellent work you are doing.